z4yx/lla/plugins.md

 # LLA Plugins

-This document lists all available plugins for LLA and provides installation instructions.
+This is a list of all the plugins available for LLA.

 ## Installation